Ecological dynamics

 Invaded Woody State

-Once the tree canopy cover reaches 15 percent with an average tree height exceeding 5 feet, the threshold is crossed to the Invaded Woody State.
+The Invaded Woody State (4) is the result of woody encroachment.
+Once the tree canopy cover reaches 15 percent with an average tree height exceeding five feet, the threshold is crossed.
 Woody species are encroaching due to lack of prescribed fire and other brush management practices.
-Typical ecological impacts are a loss of native warm season grasses, degraded forage productivity and reduced soil quality.
+Typical ecological impacts are a loss of native grasses, degraded forage productivity, and reduced soil quality.

 Community 4.1

-This community has at least a 15 percent canopy of wooded cover.
-Locust, ash, elm, and dogwood are some of the deciduous invaders, while eastern redcedar is the primary evergreen encroacher.
-In the absence of fire and brush management, this site is very conducive to cedar seedling invasion, especially when adjacent to a seed source.
-Cedars can eventually dominate the site, resulting in a closed canopy monoculture which drastically reduces forage production and has limited value for either livestock grazing or wildlife habitat.
+The Invaded Woody Community (4.1) has a significant presence of trees with at least 15 percent canopy cover consisting of trees generally 5 feet or taller.
+Honey locust, green ash, Siberian elm, and roughleaf dogwood are some of the deciduous invaders while eastern red cedar is the primary evergreen encroacher.
+Additional woody cover from and shrubs may be present.
+In the absence of fire and brush management, this ecological site is very susceptible to eastern red cedar seedling invasion, especially when adjacent to a seed source.
+Eastern red cedar can eventually dominate the site resulting in a closed canopy monoculture which drastically reduces forage production, and which has limited value for either livestock grazing or wildlife habitat.

 Total annual production during an average year varies significantly, depending on the production level prior to encroachment and the percentage of canopy cover.